Kelin2025/effector-factorio/README.md

 ## Why this?

-People became to obsessed with using react hooks, which results in components being littered with a lot of business logic.
+People became to obsessed with using React Hooks, which results in components being littered with a lot of business logic.
 And because of React runtime nature, writing logic inside components always leads to:

 - **Unreadable code.** Tons of `useMemo`, `useCallback` and hooks limitations make code way harder to read and support.